YoavPolak/vpn/run.md

 These commands will help you set up and test the central server, VPN server, VPN client, and VPN connectivity.
 Be sure to follow each step carefully and ensure you have the necessary permissions to run commands with `sudo`.

+`sudo ip route add default dev tun1` Need to do it after the tun is built
 ---
 ```